 A reverse mortgage is where a lender advances money to a person who is retired or elderly.
 A reverse mortgage allows a home owner to borrow a limited percentage of their property’s value (15–25 per cent).
 Repayment of the mortgage is deferred until the house is sold, the home owner dies or goes into care.
 This can significantly reduce the owner’s equity in the property by the time the loan is repaid.
 Home owners should seek legal advice before entering into a reverse mortgage.

 Home loan mortgages and guarantees are covered by the National Consumer Credit Protection Act 2009 (Cth).
 For more information about national credit laws, see ‘Consumer protections under Australian Credit Law’ in ‘Introduction to credit and finance and key legislation‘.

 Lenders include banks, mortgage brokers, credit unions, finance companies and solicitors’ trust funds.

 Banks usually lend up to 80 per cent (and more, if the borrower pays for lenders mortgage insurance) of the bank’s valuation of the property.
-Generally, the term of a mortgage is between 10 to 30 years.

 Credit unions provide home loans to their members at competitive rates.